Climate Change and Adaptation in Connecticut

 In November 2021, two new positions were created at Connecticut Sea Grant as part of an exciting new initiative funded by the EPA through the Long Island Sound Study to increase the capacity to serve communities dealing with resilience challenges.

 Deb Abibou focuses on Western Connecticut and is based at the New Haven County Extension Center in North Haven.
-The position for Eastern Connecticut, based at the UConn Avery Point campus in Groton, is currently vacant but is expected to be filled in the coming months.
+Sarah Schechter focuses on Eastern Connecticut, based at the UConn Avery Point campus in Groton.
 Learn more about resources, projects and contact information here.

 Article addresses climate change and land use management issues